 For instance, you might want the vision for your church to be, "We're the downtown church that crosses racial boundaries, while ministering to the homeless.
 That is who we are."
 And you're going to pound that into the people in your church plant.
 But what if, just what if you have no homeless people?
 They're either all black or all white.
 What if you don't have that?
 All the sudden, what the people God's brought to you doesn't at all match the vision you've been casting.
 And this has happened.
 Some have been in churches where this has happened, in which the church has had to shift visions two or three years in, and it completely destroys the church.
 Too many of my church planting friends have had churches implode because they have tried to change their vision one year into the plant because they weren't getting the people that they originally thought they would get.

-Another reason you should set a vision so concretely so early is, your vision is likely going to be reactionary to your past church experiences.
+Another reason you shouldn't set a vision so concretely so early is, your vision is likely going to be reactionary to your past church experiences.
 And it's likely going to be reactionary to the other churches around the area where you're planting.
 It might be dressed up in some positive language, but basically you're going to say, "Our vision is to not be that.
 Our vision is not to be like the church I grew up in."
 And, you don't want to have a vision that's just reactionary.
 Trust me, when you're just starting off, that is what shapes you.
 It shaped me more than I wanted to confess or admit, and God showed me looking back how much it was really shaping me.
 Much of what I viewed as “church” was really reactionary to my past experiences or to the churches around me.

 The vision you should cast is the gospel.
 The gospel works in any context and it works with any people.
 The gospel is going to transform hearts.
 It's going to shape your church to be the people that God desires them to be.
 This gospel is not helping the homeless.
 It is not racial reconciliation.
 It is not reaching out to artists or reaching out to the accountants.
 It's the gospel that needs to be the foundation of your church because if you decide something else needs to be the foundation or something else really needs to be the vision that you keep pushing, you very well might be a church that's based on works and not on grace and the gospel.
 And along with this preaching of the gospel, you need to both expect and to preach that the Holy Spirit will cast your vision.
 He's going to be your guide.
 A real vision is caught by the church and not just taught.
 See what God blows your way.